contiv/vpp/k8s/README.md

 v1.8.4: Pulling from contivvpp/kube-proxy
 Digest: sha256:50bf7bfc1d4b6732b41a234f9697b0e7db30d310f4c94c288eb43c3070d91073
-Status: Image is up to date for contivvpp/kube-proxy:v1.8.4 Cri-shim is already running
+Status: Image is up to date for contivvpp/kube-proxy:v1.8.4 Configuration of the node finished successfully.
-Do you want to restart cri-shim?
-[Y/n] n
-Configuration of the node finished successfully.
 ```